Shop by Category

 Surface Activation

-This is an intermediate step that prepares functionalized solid support for biopolymer immobilization.
-Some of the solid supports are available commercially in active form .
-For non-active solid supports, we can either convert them to an activate form first or let them react directly to a biopolymer using active coupling reagents.
+This is an intermediate step to prepare functionalized solid supports for biopolymer immobilization.
+Some solid supports are commercially available in an active form.
+For non-active solid supports, we can either convert them to an activate form or allow them to react directly with a biopolymer using active coupling reagents.

-CellMosaic uses these processes exclusively for supporting our custom Biopolymer Immobilization.
+CellMosaic uses these processes exclusively to support our custom Biopolymer Immobilization services

-The preparation of active esters of hydroxyl-containing solid supports for reaction with amine-containing biopolymers or small molecules.
+Example 1: Preparation of active esters from hydroxyl-containing solid supports for reaction with amine-containing biopolymers or small molecules.

 CNBr activation of solid support